Skip to main content

 Why?
 Well, look at our previous transducer.
 Say we want to know what the past-tense form of call is.
 In order to query the transducer, we have to assemble a gloss that expresses this, in this case call-PAST -- that is, we have to already know how the pieces are going to fit together.

-That's easy enough in English; they're all suffixes and there are only one of them.
-But what if you wanted to know the 1st singular subject, 2nd singular object, past tense, applicative form of the verb pend in Swahili.
+That's easy enough in English; they're all suffixes and there is only one of them.
+But what if you wanted to know the 1st singular subject, 2nd singular object, past tense, applicative form of the verb pend in Swahili?
 Do you know what order those are supposed to come in?

-In order to make that query, the client program (e.g. the verb conjugator interface) has to know how to put those things in order, and that can actually get rather complicated.
-(And it can get much more complicated than Swahili, but in some languages some things come in different orders depending on other factors, like the 3rd person subject might be expressed as a suffix and the 1st and 2nd persons a prefix.
+In order to make that query, the client program (e.g., the verb conjugator interface) has to know how to put those things in order, and that can actually get rather complicated.
+(It can get much more complicated than Swahili.
+In some languages some things come in different orders depending on other factors, such as the 3rd person subject might be expressed as a suffix and the 1st and 2nd persons as a prefix.
 Or in languages that express persons as circumfixes, do you express this in the prefix part, the suffix part, or both?)

 It also happens in the other direction.
 Say we want to parse nilipenda and learn things like its tense and person.
 But in a transducer, your output is a string -- it's 1-PAST-pend -- and so you have to parse it, and your parser has to know where the different parts are.
 Again, it's knowledge that should be expressed in the grammar, but you have to duplicate it in the client program just to be able to work with the grammar.